 Return a status of 0 or 1 depending on the evaluation of the conditional expression expression.
-Expressions are composed of the primaries described below in Section 6.4 [Bash Conditional Expressions], page 69.
+Expressions are composed of the primaries described below in Section 6.4 [Bash Conditional Expressions], page 73.
 Word splitting and file-name expansion are not performed on the words between the '[[' and ']]'; tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, process substitution, and quote removal are performed.
 Conditional operators such as '-f' must be unquoted to be recognized as primaries.

 When the '==' and '!=' operators are used, the string to the right of the operator is considered a pattern and matched according to the rules described below in Section 3.5.8.1 [Pattern Matching], page 23.
-The return value is 0 if the string matches or does not match the pattern, respectively, and 1 otherwise.
+If the shell option nocasematch (see the description of shopt in Section 4.2 [Bash Builtins], page 41) is enabled, the match is performed without regard to the case of alphabetic characters.
+The return value is 0 if the string matches ('==') or does not match ('!=')the pattern, and 1 otherwise.
 Any part of the pattern may be quoted to force it to be matched as a string.

 An additional binary operator, '=~', is available, with the same precedence as '==' and '!='.
 When it is used, the string to the right of the operator is considered an extended regular expression and matched accordingly (as in regex3)).
 The return value is 0 if the string matches the pattern, and 1 otherwise.
 If the regular expression is syntactically incorrect, the conditional expression's return value is 2.
-If the shell option nocaseglob (see the description of shopt in Section 4.2 [Bash Builtins], page 39) is enabled, the match is performed without regard to the case of alphabetic characters.
+If the shell option nocasematch (see the description of shopt in Section 4.2 [Bash Builtins], page 41) is enabled, the match is performed without regard to the case of alphabetic characters.
 Substrings matched by parenthesized subexpressions within the regular expression are saved in the array variable BASH\REMATCH.
 The element of BASH\REMATCH with index 0 is the portion of the string matching the entire regular expression.
 The element of BASH\REMATCH with index n is the portion of the string matching the nth parenthesized subexpression.